Elvis Presley, the Man Behind the Image

 Elvis’ generosity included an annual tradition to issue checks to at least fifty charities.
 Beyond the well documented gifts from his benefit concerts, little is mentioned about the cash he gave to friends and strangers, the hospital bills he paid to support needy families, the homes he bought and cars given away with little if any public recognition.
 Elvis never forgot what it was like to be poor.

 In 1961, Elvis performed a benefit concert raising over $65,000 toward building of the U.S.S.
 Arizona World War II Memorial in Hawaii, whose completion had stalled due to lack of funds.
-Elvis’ contribution was the largest single donation to the project and engendered a renewed level of public and media attention that enabled the project’s completion.
-The U.S. Navy placed a wreath in his honor at the memorial at the news of Elvis’ death in 1977.
+His contribution was the largest single donation to the project and engendered a renewed level of public and media attention that enabled the project’s completion.
+The U.S. Navy placed a wreath at the memorial in honor of Elvis at the news of his death in 1977.

 Elvis was an entertainer who not only gave back to the community, he served his country completing a tour of duty in the Army during his incredibly popular years, 1958-60.
 Although often requested to do so, he maintained a personal commitment not to perform in concert during his time of service.
 These silent years were marked with two significant events that would forever change the young singer’s life: the death of his Mother at the age of forty-six and Elvis’ introduction to Priscilla Ann Beau lieu, who years later would become Elvis’ wife and mother of his child, Lisa Marie Presley.